Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
 For the main text I have chosen [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mon "Montserrat font") as I feel it is has a sharp, simple and easy to read look.
 To make the headers and the navigation bar stand out form the text, I decided to use [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?query=rob "Roboto Slab font").
 This font is complimentary to Montserrat but gives clear definition between text and headers.

 ### Icons
+I will used some icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
+These icons will only be used where there is no explination needed to their meaning, social media links, contact links and a hamburger for navigational links on smaller devices.
+All icons used will be styled and in keeping with the appearance of the website.

 ### Colours